consolidation/cgr/README.md

 To configure cgr to install binaries to ~/bin, add the following to your ~/.bashrc file:

 `export CGR_BIN_DIR=$HOME/bin`

+## Limitations

+Composer will also load Composer Plugins from the "global" Composer project.
+This is rare; however, if you would like to install a Composer Installer globally, then you must use the `composer global require` command directly.
+The cgr script isolates the projects it installs from each other to avoid potential conflicts between dependencies; this isolation also makes any Composer Plugins unavailable in the global context.

 ## Alternative Solutions